visual-ds/rev/README.md

   craft_model = "/path/to/model.pth")
 ```

 Also, we can choose, at this moment, the method for the text recognition: Tesseract or Attn.
-For Attn, in particular, we need additional (hyper)parameters; specifically, the path to the trained model, which is available (currently) at this [repository](https://github.com/clovaai/deep-text-recognition-benchmark), and other idiossyncratic aspects of the model, which are described in the documentation.
+For Attn, in particular, we need additional (hyper)parameters; specifically, the path to the trained model, which is available (currently) at this [repository](https://github.com/clovaai/deep-text-recognition-benchmark), and other idiosyncratic aspects of the model, which are described in the documentation.
+The next snippet, then, represents its usage.

 ```python
 localizer = TextLocalizer(ocr = "deep_ocr",